drewbaker/wp-easy-theme/README.md

 # wp-easy

-A framework for building modern WordPress themes, but make it easy.
+A plugin that provides a framework for building modern WordPress themes, but make it easy.

 wp-easy takes a lot of inspiration from modern JS frameworks, but keeps everything server side with PHP just like you are used to.
 The goal is to make building PHP templates for WordPress a more enjoyable experience for beginners, but also encourage them to build with a more modern approach.
 We've tried to balance coding "best practices" with performance and ease of use.

 The main inovation of wp-easy is to introduce the concept of single-file-components into WP theme building, and directory based template routing.

+## Use cases

+- You're new to PHP, but have an understanding of JS frameworks
+- You've got the basics down of PHP "the WordPress way", but you want to level up to building sites the "right way" without having to be a full PHP wizard.
+- You've mastered WordPress and PHP, and you want to build an easy theme quickly without having to managed a ton of dependecies or complexity (otherwise you could use Roots.io)

 ## Install